Yui-H8/Datacamp/Theory_LLMOps Concepts.md

 ### The purpose of lifecycle phases
 Which of the following statements explains the significance of knowing the different phases in an LLMOps lifecycle?
 Select the two answers that apply.
 ```
-Determining the lifecycle phase aids in resource allocation and planning
+〇 Determining the lifecycle phase aids in resource allocation and planning
 Determining the lifecycle phase should be used to accurately forecast project costs
 Determining the lifecycle phase is a conceptual exercise and does not have any practical impact
-Knowing the current lifecycle phase helps us to make decisions that positively impact outcomes in future phases
+〇 Knowing the current lifecycle phase helps us to make decisions that positively impact outcomes in future phases
 ```
+*Congratulations!
+Knowing each phase helps us figure out what to do first, where to put our resources, and how everything fits together.*